Observational constraint on Dark Energy from Quantum Uncertainty: The quantum fluctuation of space-time and P-symmetry

 We consider that this quantum fluctuation effect is also applicable to the expanding universe.
-If the scalar boson field is the radiation field that obeys the Bose-Einstein distribution, positive pressure will generated , we first exclude this possibility based on the negative pressure of dark energy.
-By assuming massless scalar bosons fall into the horizon boundary of the cosmos, with the expansion of the universe, scalar bosons satisfy P-symmetry under parity transformation, which can be expressed as

-where ${\Psi _0}$ is the wave function of the scalar bosons.
-If $r,t$ are the horizon size and age of the universe, from P-symmetry and quantum fluctuation eqation (\ref{eq3}) or (\ref{eq4}) of space-time, the former can correlate the the uncertainty in the relative position of two scalar bosons with the horizon size or age of the universe; hence, the uncertainty in the position of scalar boson is
+By assuming massless particle pairs fall into the horizon boundary of the cosmos, with the expansion of the universe, the quantum fluctuation of space-time provides particle pairs with nonzero energy. hence, the uncertainty in the position of the particle pair is